For your own convenience, we would like to advice you to use a search mode window when you would like to access particular data in a fast way

 NA II Power supply principle diagram

-Please remember that double clicking allows better reproduction quality
+Please remember that a click allows better reproduction quality

 The discs arrangement is the 350 V bridge Gl2, which is by-passed by a set of BY255 diodes (see text)

-Please double click on the drawings as to get the best reproductions
+Please click on the drawings as to get the best reproductions

 The by-pass diodes are mounted just at the output of transformer Ü2.
 The forward conductivity of these new diodes is much higher than the wartime types.
 We had to keep the voltage as low as possible (actually 365 V) by means of taking the lowest transformer tap possible.